sedexch/sedexch.github.io/docs/client-container-v6/basic-concepts.md

 !!! info "Network Port Mapping"

-    Containers can provide network services to the outside via network ports.
+    Containers can publish network services to the outside via network ports.
 When creating a container, free external network ports must be mapped to the fixed internal network ports.

 The following diagram once again shows the components of the sedex client Docker container.
-This time, however, we see which processes of the sedex client are running inside and under which network ports they can be reached internally.
+This time, however, we see which processes of the sedex client are running inside the container and under which network ports they can be reached internally.

 ![Overview of the sedex Client as a Docker Container](/assets/v6/sedex-client-container-volume-overview-2.png)